 READ ALSO: Konyagi vs. Uganda Waragi

-Bacardi Black vs Gold vs Superior: The Basics
+Bacardi Gold vs Superior vs Black: The Basics

-- Bacardi Carta Blanca, the white Bacardi Rum that we all know, is “classic Bacardi rum, the soul of the Bacardi brand—youthful, high-quality, sociable, sensual and passionate…[it] is the main bearer of Bacardi‘s authenticity, origin and craft; it has carried the Bacardi Bat Device as its symbol since 1862.
+- Bacardi Carta Blanca (or Bacardi Superior), the white Bacardi Rum that we all know, is “classic Bacardi rum, the soul of the Bacardi brand—youthful, high-quality, sociable, sensual and passionate…[it] is the main bearer of Bacardi‘s authenticity, origin and craft; it has carried the Bacardi Bat Device as its symbol since 1862.
 Its personality is that of the Latin Caribbean…which provides the Brand with a unique point of view on life."

 - Bacardi Black (alcohol content: 40% ABV), on the other hand, is “the flavorful, premium and elegant face of Bacardi.
 With a smooth and rich taste, Bacardi Black…[appeals] to more mature, stylish and sensual consumers…[Its] distinctive dark appearance and rich body makes it especially suitable for nighttime consumption in bars and clubs by those who enjoy partying until the early hours."